 Since moving to the UK in 2006, Adriana’s postdoctoral research at the Centre for Social Policy Research at Loughborough University, continued to address aspects of poverty, discrimination and social justice.
 Adriana’s expertise in gender and migration continued to grow while leading the research in Spain as part of a major European project (FEMCIT EU Framework 6), interviewing women’s organisations to identify intersections of gender violence and ethnicity among migrant communities.

 Adriana joined ARU in 2010 and has since developed an extensive teaching and research experience in social work and social policy.
 Her work continues to be influenced by poststructuralist feminist theories, using visual ethnographic and arts based methods, particularly focusing on gender, identity, inclusion and belonging within migrant communities.
-She is the PhD Programme Director in HeMS.
+She is the PhD Programme Director in HeMS and a member of our Safe and Inclusive Communities research theme.

 Adriana’s research interests led to extensive international, national, regional collaborations.
 Following her long-lasting collaboration with the Gender Studies research group at Fordham University in New York, in March 2016, she delivered a key note address at the UN Commission on the Status of Women, talking about the refugee crisis in Europe, highlighting the increased danger for trafficking and violence against women refugees.